dnajd/FluentNao/README.md

     # put arms out in 4 seconds
     nao.arms.out(4)

-We can use the setDuration() to set the duration globally for every command that follows
+We can use the setDuration() to set the duration globally for every function that follows

+    # sets duration for all functions
+    nao.setDuration(1)

 Contributing
 ============